jackf10oh/Fractals/README.md

 # Fractals
 A repository for using CUDA and MPI to calculate fractals in C++.

 Contains various scripts to create fractals.
-E.g. Mandelbrot, Julia, etc goal is to use to speed up computations a lot on Bridges-2 supercomputer.
+E.g. Mandelbrot, Julia, etc.
+The goal is to use to speed up computations a lot on Bridges-2 supercomputer.

 - Fractal.hpp
 it is a template class for use with complexFunc_t template argments to define custom recursive functions